 This option allows you to set several MT preferences.
 Many of them should be reviewed and adjusted to get the most of MT.
 The Setup dialog has these tabs and options:

 General Tab

-- Make ShowWhat dialog visible: check to get the "Select which columns" dialog every time a table is to be presented.
-Uncheck if you are happy with your last column set selection. - Original DTD entities ignored in Check Variables: "Check Variables" is a QA (Quality Assurance) guarathet leaks for
+Make ShowWhat dialog visible: check to get the "Select which columns" dialog every time a table is to be presented.
+Uncheck if you are happy with vour column last set selection.